insolar/loaderbot/README.md

 	TargetUrl string
 	// Name of a runner instance
 	Name string
+	// InstanceType attacker type instance, used only in cluster mode InstanceType string
 	// SystemMode PrivateSystem
 	// PrivateSystem:
 	// if application under test is a private system sync runner attackers will wait for response
-	// in case your system is private and you know how many sync Nodes can act SystemMode SystemMode
+	// in case your system is private and you know how many sync clients can act SystemMode SystemMode
 	// Attackers constant amount of attackers,
 	Attackers int